 Grade 7 digital pre-unit check

-In the End-of-Unit Assessment, students engage with rigorous grade-level mathematics through a variety of formats and tasks.
+In the end-of-unit assessments, students engage with rigorous grade-level mathematics through a variety of formats and tasks.
 A combination of auto-scored and rubric-scored items provide deep conceptual insight.

 Lesson-level assessments